No EU evacuation plan for Ukraine local staff

 "As we have security and evacuation plans for international staff, we also need to be clear on how we protect and support our local employees," she added.

-"I'd like to know if we are prepared to help vulnerable local staff in Mali if the EU missions there had to close," she noted, amid rising tensions in the West African country.
+"I'd like to know if we are prepared to help vulnerable local staff in Mali if the EU missions there had to close," Neumann also said, amid rising tensions in the West African country.

 "What happened in Afghanistan was a very specific situation," the EU foreign service said.

-"However, internal reflection was launched in its aftermath to see what might be the lessons learnt," he added.
+"However, internal reflection was launched in its aftermath to see what might be the lessons learnt," its spokesman added.